The default calendar sharing permissions in Exchange Online are set as AvailabilityOnly. What if you…

 Exchange Servers up to date

 Make sure that the Exchange Servers are on the latest version.
-Run Exchange Management Shell as administrator and use the Get-ExchangeServer cmdlet to check the Exchange Server versions.
+Run Exchange Management Shell as administrator and run the Get-ExchangeServer cmdlet to check the Exchange Server versions.
 Always keep the Exchange Servers up to date.

 [PS] C:\>Get-ExchangeServer | Format-Table Name, Edition, AdminDisplayVersion